google/minions/README.md

 Full roadmap [here](roadmap.md).

+## Why does this project matter

+Unlike traditional on-host security scanners, Minions minimizes the amount of code that needs to be executed on the target, and it's very easy to implement a new Goblin for a specific environment.
+All the complex logic is in the Minions, and users can maintain control of what goes where by running their own Goblin and Overlord.

+Minions (scanners) also easily supports non-public scanners: adding a new tester using custom technology is as easy as implementing a well defined gRPC API.

 ## Core concepts

 Much like ancient Gaul, a Minions infrastructure is divided in three main components: the Goblins, the Overlord and the Minions.